 A joint Juris Doctor/Master of Business Administration program is available in the College of Law and the College of Business.
 This program will take approximately four years to complete.
 Students spend three years on-campus engaged in law studies.
 Typically in their second year, students will be enrolled full-time in the MBA Program, taking required core business courses during the Fall, Spring, and Summer as well as participating in additional required program activities (orientation, Experiential Leadership Program, Jackson Leadership Summit, MBA Executive Speaker Series, Professional Development activities, etc.).
 The MBA Capstone course will be the final course completed in the summer term for a total of 36 MBA program credits.
-Nine (9) credit hours of approved coursework will be transferred as elective hours to the Juris Doctor and Masters of Business Administration degrees.
+Nine (9) credit hours of approved coursework will be transferred as elective hours to the Juris Doctor degree.
+Students successfully completing this lock-step program will earn dual Juris Doctor and Masters of Business Administration degrees.
 The degrees are awarded concurrently by each college upon successful completion of the combined degree program requirements.
 Current core courses: MBAM 5102, MBAM 5104, MBAM 5107, MBAM 5202, MBAM 5204, MBAM 5207, MBAM 5208, MBAM 5209, MBAM 5305, MBAM 5330.